 #8.
 Respond to Activity

-Use the new Activity tab in your training center portal to track who signs up.
+Use the Student Area page in the classroom to track those who sign up for and are working through the class.
 Use the FAST messaging system to send a quick message to each person who enrolls, congratulating them on joining the class.
 (Click their name to send a note).
 Keep a tally and give an update to the church each week.
 Set a goal to reach some number and encourage everyone to help reach the goal.
 Remind them there is a cut-off date for the promotion and encourage them to sign up before the end of the month.
-Numbers like this can build momentum.
+Numbers like this can help build momentum.